choderalab/sams/README.md

 ```bash
 conda install --yes sams
 ```
-Try the example in `examples/abl-imatinib-explicit/`:
+Try the example in `examples/abl-imatinib-explicit/`, which illustrates how to alchemically soften a small molecule (imatinib) in the binding site of a protein (Abl kinase) in explicit solvent:
 ```bash
 cd examples/abl-imatinib-explicit/
 python soften-ligand.py
 ```
+A GPU is heavily recommended!